Are you prepared for an earthquake in Southern California?

 Need a Flu Shot?

 According to the Centers for Disease Control and Prevention (CDC), seasonal flu activity can start as early as October and continue to occur as late as May.
-Contact or LA County Department of Public Health for information on how you can get a FREE or low-cost flu shot.
+Contact the LA County Department of Public Health for information on how you can get a FREE or low-cost flu shot.

 Before a Tsunami